mahajan-sd/LeetcodeRepo/README.md

-This repo is created for listing all the solutions of Leetcode Problems.
+This repo has the solutions for the problems on Leetcode, StartaScratch which are related to pyhton, pyspark, SQL (Data Engoneering and Analytics)